spell-music/csound-expression/tutorial/SynthTutorial.md

 ### Ring modulation

-Ring modulation can add metalic flavour to the sound.
+Ring modulation can add metallic flavor to the sound.
 It multiplies the amplitude of the signal by LFO.

 ~~~